-All stories and poems should be in standard manuscript format and can be submitted in .DOC format.
+All stories and poems should be in standard manuscript format and submitted in .DOC, .DOCX, or .RTF format.
 For information about standard formatting, see William Shunn’s guide to Proper Manuscript Format.
 After you have submitted your work, a tracking number will be displayed and an automated email confirmation containing this information will be sent to you.
 If you have not received this email within twenty-four hours, please notify us by email.
 Your tracking number will allow you to monitor the status of your submission through our website, so please don’t lose it.
 NOTE: Email providers occasionally treat our email as spam.

 Manual Submission and Manuscript Format